'Hate narratives' from abroad drive Myanmar communities apart, Suu Kyi says

 In Facebook and Twitter posts since August, Suu Kyi’s government has shown support for non-Muslims displaced by the violence and blamed the international community for distributing “fake news” about alleged rights abuses.

-Rohingya in Myanmar are denied citizenship, freedom of movement and access to services such as health care and education.
+Rohingya in Myanmar are denied citizenship, freedom of movement and access to services such as healthcare and education.

+The United Nations said Burgener stressed “the importance of condemning incitement to racial hatred and violence, and to take all measures to defuse tensions between the communities.”

-Reporting by Yimou Lee and Thu Thu Aung; Editing by Clarence Fernandez
+Reporting by Yimou Lee and Thu Thu Aung and Michelle Nichols at the United Nations; Editing by Clarence Fernandez and Howard Goller